infographicsgroup/frontend-developer-challenge/README.md

 ### Bonus  (not required but nice-to-have)
-- Using Redux or any State managment library.
+- Using Redux/Context API or any State managment library.
 - Unit tests for both React and Nodejs code.
 - Dockerize your app.
 This way we can run both API and UI in a single command. `docker-compose up`.